-In the farthermost and south-westernmost tip of the province of Palawan is a paradise in its raw state.
+Balabac is a secluded and raw paradise in the farthermost and south-westernmost tip of the province of Palawan.
 Where virgin island beaches and perfectly turquoise water are normal scenery, the chorus of rare birds and animals is the typical music!
-Welcome to Balabac Islands!

 Situated in the rich water of Sulu Sea, Balabac is a group of 31 islands and islets blessed with unspoiled fine sandy beaches, endemic flora and fauna and rich marine life.
 It is the last of the last frontier, set in the congruity of the Molbog tribe and the local people.

 Balabac is one of, if not the most diverse and dense biodiversities in the world.
 It is home to endemic mouse deer known locally as pilandok, countless species of endemic and migratory birds, rare plants and insects, 27 true and 34 associated species of mangrove, giant Sulu Sea Pearls and variety of marine species such as sharks, dolphins, tuna, whales, rays, sea turtles and a whole lot more!